ADVANTAGES OF BIFACIAL PV

-To increase the yield, we will usually increase the panels height from roof (clearance), and use the reflective (white TPO, EPDM, “cool roof”) roof to boost reflectivity on the backside of the panels.
+To increase the yield, we will usually increase the solar panels height from roof (clearance), and use the reflective (white TPO, EPDM, “cool roof”) roof to boost reflectivity on the backside of the solar panels.

-With this approach, the total project cost increase required to utilize bifacial PV panels and racking will be entirely offset by additional revenues (from higher yield), and return on investment will be increased.
+With this approach, the total project cost increase required to utilize bifacial solar PV panels and racking will be entirely offset by additional revenues (from higher yield), and return on investment will be increased.
 In many cases, increasing return on investment (IRR) over 10% is achievable.

 Use Case 2 – Produce the same amount of electricity but with a smaller budget

 Opsun a target for kWh production based on monofacial solar panels (annual electricity output), our team of expert can craft for you a solution producing that same amount of kWh, but with fewer bifacial solar panels than would have been required with monofacial solar panels.

 We will usually increase the height (clearance) of the PVs with the roof or ground, and sometimes we will increase tilt angle and interrow distance.

 When optimized, each bifacial PV solar panel will generate more energy than a standard monofacial solar panels, so we can obtain the same output as standard PVs, with up to 10 to 25% fewer bifacial PV solar panels.
 This will often lead to a lower project cost.

 Optimizing a Bifacial Solar PV Project Design